Introduction

 - encryption: per-user key

-- per-user storage limit (depending on server policy)
+- per-user or per-virtual-server storage limit (depending on server policy)

 Devices